danielbolsson/Solana-Shadow-Sdk/README.md

 ## ⚠️ Known Limitations

-1. **No multi-party trusted setup** - Proving keys generated with single contribution.
-Production requires MPC ceremony.
+1. **No audit** - Code has not been professionally audited.
-2. **No audit** - Code has not been professionally audited.
+2. **Testing incomplete** - Needs comprehensive circuit tests and BPF tests.

-3. **Testing incomplete** - Needs comprehensive circuit tests and BPF tests.
+**Note on Trusted Setup:** The repository includes ceremony scripts (`scripts/quick-ceremony.js`) to generate production-quality keys.
+Current keys in `circuits/build/` should be regenerated using the ceremony before mainnet deployment.

 ## 🛣️ Roadmap to Production